Holomorphic curves in Stein domains and the tau-invariant

 \subsection{Obstructions}

-\begin{proof}[Proof of Corollary \ref{obs2}] Suppose that $L$ bounds a $J$-holomorphic curve $C$ in $(W,J)$.
-From Theorem \ref{teo:main} and Corollary \ref{cor:intro} we have From Proposition \ref{prop:bound} we obtain and then $|\tau(L,\mathfrak t)|\leq\tau(L,\s_\xi)$ for every $\Spin^c$-structure $\mathfrak t$ that extends over $W$. \end{proof} In particular, when a quasi-positive $\ell$-component link $L\subset M$ satisfies $\tau_\xi(L)=0$, and bounds a holomorphic curve in $(M,\xi)=\partial(W,J)$ a rational homology Stein filling, we have that $L$ is forced to be rationally slice in $W$.
+\begin{proof}[Proof of Corollary \ref{obs2}] Suppose that $L$ bounds a pseudo-holomorphic curve $C$ in $(W,J)$.
+From Theorem \ref{teo:main} and Corollary \ref{cor:intro} we have From Proposition \ref{prop:bound} we obtain and then $|\tau(M,L,\mathfrak t)|\leq\tau(M,L,\s_\xi)$ for every $\Spin^c$-structure $\mathfrak t$ that extends over $W$. \end{proof} In particular, when a quasi-positive $\ell$-component link $L$ in $M$ satisfies $\tau_\xi(L)=0$, and bounds a pseudo-holomorphic curve in a rational homology ball Stein filling $(W,J)$ of $(M,\xi)$, we have that $L$ is forced to be rationally slice in $W$.
 This is because of Theorem \ref{teo:main}: one has and this is the maximum possible value for $\chi^W_4(L)$ that can only be obtained by a surface consisting of $\ell$ disjoint disks.
-From Proposition \ref{prop:bound} we have that $L$ has a metaboliser $G$ such that $\tau(L,\mathfrak \s_\xi+\alpha)=0=\tau(L,\s_\xi)$ for every $\alpha\in G$. \begin{proof}[Proof of Corollary \ref{obs1}] If $L$ bounds a $J$-holomorphic curve in both $J$ and $-J$ then we should have but this is a contradiction. \end{proof}
+From Proposition \ref{prop:bound} we have that $L$ has a metaboliser $G$ such that $\tau(M,L,\mathfrak \s_\xi+\alpha)=0=\tau(M,L,\s_\xi)$ for every $\alpha\in G$.
+This holds also without the assumption on $c^+(\xi)$. \begin{proof}[Proof of Corollary \ref{obs1}] If $L$ bounds a pseudo-holomorphic curve when perturbing both $J$ and $-J$ then we should have but this is a contradiction. \end{proof}